-As hard as it is to believe, this doesn't fully capture the scope of the crisis.
-Many First Nations don't have any water/wastewater infrastructure at all and are not captured under government water advisory reports.
+As hard as it is to believe,

+any water/wastewater infrastructure at all and are not captured under government water advisory reports.

 The news stories and images are stark.
 Time and again Canadian governments pledged to address the crisis, but it persists.